kateb11/CTF-Write-Ups/BYU-CTF-Fall-2021/Routing/README.md

  ![Grep](Pictures/Grep.png)

 2. View Relevant Line in a File Editor
  After finding the relevant line, I opened the file in Visual Studio Code and searched the file using 'Ctrl + f'.
-Searching for "Cologix Billing" brought me to an email, very deep in the file, that said contained a copy of an invoice.
+Searching for "Cologix Billing" brought me to an email, very deep in the file, that said to contain a copy of an invoice.
 Scrolling to the end of this email, we see that there are attachments and the Base64 encodings of the attachments.
 One of the attachments is a PNG and the other is a PDF.

  ![Email](Pictures/Email.png)

  ![Base64](Pictures/Base64.png)

 3. Convert Base64 back to PDF
- After finding the Base64 encoding of the PDF, I placed it in an [online tool](https://base64.guru/converter/decode/file) that would convert it back to a PDF file.
+ After finding the Base64 encoding of the PDF, I placed it in the online tool [Base65 Guru](https://base64.guru/converter/decode/file) to convert it back to a PDF file.
 From here, I was able to view the file and find the routing number we were looking for.

  ![File](Pictures/File.png)